How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 \subsection{Social Intelligence}

-\textbf{Social Intelligence} refers to the ability of an individual to produce adequate social behavior for the purpose of achieving desired goals \cite{bjorkqvist2000social}.
-In the HCI domain, the Media Equation theory \cite{reeves1996people} posit that people react to computers as social actors.
-Hence, when developing chatbots, it is necessary to account for the socially acceptable protocols for conversational interactions \cite{wallis2005trouble, walker2009endowing}.
-Chatbots should be able to respond to social cues during the conversation, accept differences, and manage conflicts \cite{salovey1990emotional} as well as be empathic and demonstrate caring \cite{bjorkqvist2000social}, which ultimately increase chatbots' authenticity \cite{neururer2018perceptions}.
-In this section, we discuss the social characteristics related to \textbf{social intelligence}, namely: \textit{damage control} (12 papers), \textit{thoroughness} (13 papers), \textit{manners} (10 papers), \textit{moral agency} (6 papers),\textit{ emotional intelligence} (13 papers), and \textit{personalization} (11 papers).
+\textbf{Social Intelligence} refers to the ability of an individual to produce adequate social behavior for the purpose of achieving desired goals \citep{bjorkqvist2000social}.
+In the HCI domain, the Media Equation theory \citep{reeves1996people} posits that people react to computers as social actors.
+Hence, when developing chatbots, it is necessary to account for the socially acceptable protocols for conversational interactions \citep{wallis2005trouble, walker2009endowing}.
+Chatbots should be able to respond to social cues during the conversation, accept differences, and manage conflicts \citep{salovey1990emotional} as well as be empathic and demonstrate caring \citep{bjorkqvist2000social}, which ultimately increase chatbots' authenticity \citep{neururer2018perceptions}.
+In this section, we discuss the social characteristics related to \textbf{social intelligence}, namely: \textit{damage control} (12 papers), \textit{thoroughness} (13 papers), \textit{manners} (10 papers), \textit{moral agency} (6 papers),\textit{ emotional intelligence} (14 papers), and \textit{personalization} (11 papers).
 Although the focus of the investigations is diverse, we found more studies where the focus of the investigation relates to a specific social characteristic, particularly \textit{moral agency} and \textit{emotional intelligence}, when compared to the \textbf{conversational intelligence} category.
+Regarding the adopted research methods, 12 studies applied qualitative methods and 10 focuses on quantitative methods.
+16 studies reported both qualitative and quantitative results.